-In the 12 months to July 2017 some 1,300 heavy vehicles (including 1,060 trucks and 137 buses) and 630 items of plant or equipment (PE) were stolen.
-The prevailing non-recovery rate for heavy vehicles is around 32 per cent (340 vehicles) and 64 per cent for PE at (405 items).
+In 2017 some 2,020 heavy vehicles (913 trucks and 125 buses) and 658 items of plant or equipment (PE) were stolen.

+Almost 1 in 5 items of equipment recorded as stolen lack any detail as to type, age or other classification details.
+The prevailing non-recovery rate for heavy vehicles is around one in three and six in 10 for PE.
 While the frequency of heavy vehicle and PE theft is relatively low (5 per cent of all thefts) the cost of an incident can be extremely high with a single prime mover or large excavator worth hundreds of thousands of dollars.